rust-lang/rustup/README.md

 * On Windows, download and run the [rustup-init.exe for the `i686-pc-windows-gnu` target][setup].
-Although this build of `rustup` installs compilers targeting the GNU ABI by default, compilers targetting the MSVC ABI can be installed with e.g. `rustup install stable-msvc`.
+Although this build of `rustup` installs compilers targeting the GNU ABI by default, compilers targeting the MSVC ABI can be installed with e.g. `rustup install stable-msvc`.
 * On Unix, run `curl https://sh.rustup.rs -sSf | sh` in your shell.
 This downloads and runs the correct version of